 The extremely foreigner-friendly ski resort and hot spring town Nozawa Onsen is in the same region less than 30 minutes away.

 Mountain Onsen: This Onsen was rated as one of the top hot springs in Eastern Japan.
 It is also one of Japan’s most traditional onsens and its baths have been around since 1987.
-The spring is 100% natural and can ease nerve pain, muscle pain, and has a lot of beauty benefits for your skin.
+The spring is 100% natural and can ease nerve pain, and muscle pain, and it has a lot of beauty benefits for your skin, too.